flenniken/statictea/docs/runFunction.md

 # funLen_di

-Return the number of elements in a dictionary.
+Number of elements in a dictionary.

 ~~~
 len(dictionary: dict) int